Is hugelkultur in Scandinavia a good idea?

 Feeding the soil, not the plants

-In parts of Scandinavia the soil is quite poor or a very thin layer of good soil, this is also the case many other places in the world.
-One could transport good soil from other places, but then those places will not have soil, so instead we should try to create good soil by relying on the processes that creates good soil.
+In parts of Scandinavia, the soil is quite poor or a very thin layer of good soil, this is also the case in many other places in the world.
+One could transport good soil from other places, but then those places will not have soil, so instead, we should try to create good soil by relying on the processes that create good soil.

 Mycorrhiza